Table of Contents

 How to Thrive as an Anxious Introvert

 Confront your fears with structured social interactions.
-Start small and gradually increase your exposure to social settings while practising mindfulness to manage anxiety.
+Start small and gradually increase your exposure to social settings while practicing mindfulness to manage anxiety.
 You can also break negative thought patterns with cognitive behavioural therapy or consult a professional for other techniques.

 4. Restrained Introverts